Dr Briffa's Blog – A Good Look at Good Health

 Dr Briffa’s Fit for Business lectures and programmes offer individuals the following benefits:

-• Enhanced levels of energy, efficiency and productivity
+• Enhanced energy, effectiveness and productivity

 • Improved mental focus and concentration